A Retina Specialist

-In this exam, drops are placed in your eyes.
-Then, using a special lens, your eye doctor looks at the back of your eye for damage.
+In this exam, drops are placed in your eyes and your eye doctor, using a special lens, looks at the back of your eye for damage.
 This test is necessary to diagnose wet AMD.

 Fluorescein angiography (FA) is a test for examining blood vessels in the retina, choroid, and iris.
 A specials dye is injected into a vein in the arm and pictures are taken as the dye passes through blood vessels in the eye.

 Optical coherence tomography (OCT) is a test that uses light waves to make a picture of your retina, allowing your eye doctor to see any abnormal blood vessel growth.

 With early diagnosis and proper treatment, the progression of AMD may be delayed.
 However, for some people, damage caused by AMD can’t be reversed.
 Your retina specialist will determine the course of treatment that is best for you.